alangpierce/tinyquery/README.md

 * Lots of API operations are unsupported.
 The ones that are supported are missing various return fields from the API.
-* There are some edge cases in the core language where BigQuery and tinyquery differ, most of which involve fully-qualified column names (e.g.
+* There are some edge cases in the core language where BigQuery and tinyquery
+differ:
+    * differences involving fully-qualified column names (e.g.
     `table_alias.column` being allowed in tinyquery but not BigQuery or vice versa).
+    * tinyquery allows SELECTing from multiple repeated fields more often than bigquery does.

 ## Contributing